Why Is My Dog Spayed While In Heat Still Bleeding? (Explained!)

 Spaying your dog has many benefits.
 It prevents unwanted pregnancies and helps reduce pet overpopulation.
 Spaying also eliminates heat cycles, which can be messy and inconvenient.
 In addition, spaying may help your dog live a longer, healthier life.
 Some studies have shown that spayed dogs are less likely to develop certain types of cancer than those who haven’t been spayed.

-Does Spaying Stop Periods?
+Does Spaying Stop Periods In Dogs?

 How Long Does It Take For a Dog’s Hormones To Balance After Being Spayed?